kelvinlinkk/DialogJS/README.md

 - Plays an audio file with options for duration and fade-in/out effects.

 ### Variables (setVar and showVar)
-> [setVar variable-name value ]
+> [ setVar variable-name value ]
-* Assigns a value to a variable
+* Assigns a value to a variable.

 > [ showVar variable-name ]
-* Retrieves and displays the value of a variable
+* Retrieves and displays the value of a variable.

+> [ input variable-name text]
+* displays an input box and provide with dirextion text.

 ### Script Flow(goto and button)
 > [ goto filename ]